TNO/ChaProEV/docs/scenario.md

 Provide the names of the start and end locations (which need to be among the [locations](#locations) provided above).
 ### road_type_mix
+This is to put a road type mix for the leg.
+The reason for this is that we might want to reflect the fact that vehicles might have different energy consumptions for different road types.
 #### mix
-Give the road type mix
+Give the road type mix.
 We need a value for each of the road_types
 (see [transport_factors](#transport_factors))
 If the road type does not occur in the leg, simply put 0